Clastify logo

 Oxidation states: bookkeeping, not tiny real charges

 An oxidation state is a formal number assigned to an atom that represents the charge it would have if bonding electrons were assigned to the more electronegative atom.
-It’s a model, not a direct measurement of charge.
-That makes it useful, but also slightly dangerous: it helps us track redox changes in covalent and ionic substances, while sometimes tempting students to picture atoms in molecules as literally carrying those full charges.
+Treat it as a model, not a direct measurement of charge.
+That’s why it’s useful: it helps us track redox changes in covalent and ionic substances.
+The trap is thinking that atoms in molecules literally carry those full charges.

 The main rules you need are these: